 Visitors can step back in time by visiting the Miller House on Miami Avenue.
 Built in 1922, this Sears Roebuck kit house, operated by the Madeira Historical Society , presents a slice of life from the 1920’s through 1950.
 Then stop for ice cream or a float at The Rootbeer Junction in the historic Madeira Train Station.

 There are special events in Madeira throughout the year including an art fair, an antique car show, Shakespeare in the Park, and an end-of-summer street dance.
-And don’t miss the Madeira centennial bike race in late June when top national and regional cyclists race the streets of Madeira in a festival atmosphere with great food
+And don’t miss the Madeira centennial bike race in late June when top national and regional cyclists race the streets of Madeira in a festival atmosphere with great food and live music.

 3. What is your proudest accomplishment as mayor?